derekmerck/diana2/apps/siren/README.md

 ## Setup

-Create a source an `config.env` file with some required secrets:
+Create and source an `config.env` file with some required secrets:

   - `ORTHANC_PASSWORD` - Admin password for Orthanc
   - `SPLUNK_PASSWORD`  - Admin password for Splunk
   - `SPLUNK_HEC_TOKEN` - A Splunk token (or create one later)
   - `DIANA_FKEY` - A Fernet key for encoding a study signature
   - `SMTP_HOST` - For local email server, if applicable
   - `GMAIL_USER` - For using gmail as an email server, if applicable
   - `GMAIL_APP_PASSWORD` - Requires creating a special "app password" in the gmail user security panel

 Use Docker to setup administrative services such as [Traefik][] and [Splunk][].
 Setting up the baseline administration network and services is documented in `diana.platform.docker-stacks`.
 A one-off Splunk container can be created with a command like this: